Difference between revisions of "Nobuntu" - Pindula

 |+

 Nobuntu is a Zimbabwean a-cappella group of five talented, professional young women from Bulawayo, Zimbabwe.
-Their repertoire is a fusion of traditional Zimbabwean rooted music, Gospel, Afro-Jazz and Crossover in pure voices with minimalistic percussion, traditional instruments such as Mbira and some dance movements.
+Their music repertoire is a fusion of traditional Zimbabwean sounds, mainly rooted in Gospel, Afro-Jazz and Crossover in pure voices with minimalistic percussion, traditional instruments such as Mbira and some dance movements.
 The group is a new generation of young women singers who celebrate and preserve their culture, beauty and heritage through art.

 Contents